What is microlearning? And why are so many trainers and educators talking about its benefits for skill development and

 Why Does Microlearning Work?

 You may be wondering: why are small learning units so effective for knowledge retention?

 Simply put, today people are used to using their smartphones to acquire small chunks of information quickly as they are needed (it’s also why Just in Time Learning is so effective).

-With the smartphone’s surge in popularity, educators realized this was a great way to deliver content in today’s fast-paced, on-the-go world.
+With the smartphone’s surge in popularity, educators realized this was a great way to deliver content and engage learners in today’s fast-paced, on-the-go world.

 Regardless of whether someone is a student or an employee, everyone is busy today, and getting access to the educational content they need quickly and easily is essential to achieving a specific learning outcome.

 The microlearning model makes it easy to dispense content in short bursts that pair well with people´s shortened attention spans.

-This model can be used in schools, employee onboarding, compliance training, skills training, and many other applications.
+This model can be used in schools, employee onboarding, corporate training, compliance training, skills training, and many other applications.

 Microlearning Benefits are Undeniable